C Language - Overview

 In 1978, Brian Kernighan and Dennis Ritchie produced the first publicly available description of C, now known as the K&R standard.

-The UNIX operating system, the C compiler, and essentially all UNIX applications programs have been written in C. The C has now become a widely used professional language for various reasons.
+The UNIX operating system, the C compiler, and essentially all UNIX application programs have been written in C. C has now become a widely used professional language for various reasons −

 Facts about C

-C is a successor of B language which was introduced around 1970
+- C is a successor of B language which was introduced around the early 1970s.

-The UNIX OS was totally written in C by 1973.
+- The UNIX OS was totally written in C.

-Most of the state-of-the-art softwares have been implemented using C.
+- Most of the state-of-the-art software have been implemented using C.

-Today's most popular Linux OS and RBDMS MySQL have been written in C.
+- Today's most popular Linux OS and RDBMS MySQL have been written in C.

-C was initially used for system development work, in particular the programs that make-up the operating system.
-C was adopted as a system development language because it produces code that runs nearly as fast as code written in assembly language.
-Some examples of the use of C might be:
+C was initially used for system development work, particularly the programs that make-up the operating system.
+C was adopted as a system development language because it produces code that runs nearly as fast as the code written in assembly language.
+Some examples of the use of C might be −

 A C program can vary from 3 lines to millions of lines and it should be written into one or more text files with extension ".c"; for example, hello.c.
 You can use "vi", "vim" or any other text editor to write your C program into a file.